twitter-archive/torch-distlearn/README.md

 =========

-Some common distributed learning algorithms built in Torch with the help of the the parallel library.
+Some common distributed learning algorithms built in Torch with the help of the the ipc library.

 AllReduceSGD
 ------------